hesamkarimian/multiple-csv-upload/README.md

 [src/test/resources](src/test/resources)) and that returns either:

 1. HTTP status 200 if all rows in the CSV file are valid or...
-2. HTTP status 400 if at least once component in the CSV file is invalid and a list of errors in the response payload.
+2. HTTP status 400 if at least one component in the CSV file is invalid and a JSON response containing information about each error (error type, row number and column).

 You can fork this repository and use the provided boilerplate.

 ## Hints

+Consider the business requirements when designing your solution.
+It does not have to be the most sophisticated technical solution, if you can legitimate your design with reasonable assumptions.

 When completing a survey, SurveyJS generate a JSON object containing the form data: